pierresamaha1998/Data-Challenge-EnergyConsumptionOfBuildings/README.md

 2. Energy Consumption (about buildings enegy consumption from 01/01/2016 to 12/31/ 2017, it has 4 variables):
 - building_id, meter, timestamp, meter_reading

-3. Weather (about the weather condition each hour per site from 01/01/2016 to 12/31/ 2017, it has 8 variables): site_id, air_temperature, cloud_coverage, dew_temperature, precip_depth_1_hr, sea_level_pressure, wind_direction, wind_speed, timestamp,
+3. Weather (about the weather condition each hour per site from 01/01/2016 to 12/31/ 2017, it has 8 variables): site_id, air_temperature, cloud_coverage, dew_temperature, precip_depth_1_hr, sea_level_pressure, wind_direction, wind_speed, timestamp.

+Meter - is the type of meter that measures the data - energy consumption in kWh.
+The meter (energy source) ID Code.
+Read as : 0: electricity, 1: chilledwate, 2: steam, 3: hotwater.
+Timestamp is When the measurement was taken (each hour).
+Meter_readingis the target variable: Energy consumption in kWh (or equivalent).

 #### IV.
 Deliverables